CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ![Swiftc Architecture](assets/swiftc_arch.png)

 For the demonstration purposes, I prepared two simple swift source code files.
-First, Employee.swift and second main.swift.
-Employee.swift is a standalone source code while main.swift requires the Employee being linked to it as a library.
-All compiler steps are explained on the Employee.swift but in the end the employee source code will be created as a library that the main file will consume and use.
+First, employee.swift and second main.swift. employee.swift is a standalone source code while main.swift requires the Employee being linked to it as a library.
+All compiler steps are explained on the employee.swift but in the end the employee source code will be created as a library that the main file will consume and use.

-`Employee.swift`
+`employee.swift`
 ```swift
 import Foundation